 The John Deere 4730 remains a very popular sprayer option within the equipment community.
-It’s designed to give commercial applicators and farmers a high speed option while maintaining comfort and ease of use.
+The 4730 has a horsepower of 245, and features a front access ladder and an option for a 100-foot boom.
+It’s designed to give commercial applicators and farmers a high-speed option while maintaining comfort and ease of use.
 The 80-ft, 90-ft, and 100-ft boom configurations allow them to choose an option that matches cropping systems.

 But what else does the 4730 offer?
 Let’s take a look, starting from the inside of the machine.